jjmmpp/J124-Final-Project/README.md

 One data set is humorous - describing a type of school as "party".
 Since I included this data set, I thought my article pitch should be on the more levitous side.

-Also, I question how useful is this data?
+Also, I question how useful is this data beyond interest/amusement?
 Most kids will go to local schools for affordability.
-And who has access to ivy league education?
-The most valuable information from these data sets is *Degree*.
-That is what one can actually choose.
+How many have access to ivy league education?

+**The most valuable information from these data sets is *Degree*.
+That is what one can actually choose.**

-What would be further explored in my article is
+What would be further explored in my article -- beyond this data set -- is how region dependent are salaries?

 I evaluated by *starting salary* and *percent increase at mid-career*.